This time last year doesn’t seem so long ago.

 It takes a lot of faith to believe, but we are working hard on it as we grieve.
 In doing so, we’ve had to expand our minds, along with our concept of time.
 And there are days when it works and days when it doesn’t, but on the days when it does, it seems to expand the rest of us, too.
 Somehow it opens us up.

-It's how we have faith that he is indeed somewhere, and that he is still, as before, always there.
+And that gives us faith that he is indeed somewhere, and that he is still, as before, always there.